Shillaker/scw-environmental-footprint/README.md

 This is an experiment to measure the environmental impact measurements for Scaleway products.

-There is a more detailed [architecture doc](docs/architecture.md) which describes how the pieces fit together.

 The project uses the [BoaviztAPI](https://github.com/Boavizta/boaviztapi) to measure the impact of each service.
 Boavizta provide their own front-end for the API via [Datavizta](https://dataviz.boavizta.org/serversimpact).

 ## Running instance